Announcing the Spring 2020 Creation Fund Awards

 The National Performance Network (NPN) is awarding $135,000 and leveraging an additional $630,000 in support of the creation of eight new artistic works.

-The 2020 grantees include projects that exorcise colonial ghosts, embody ancestral knowing, reimagine family relationships, support communities in dreaming about their futures, and experiment with new technologies to bring us together across distance.
+The spring 2020 grantees include projects that exorcise colonial ghosts, embody ancestral knowing, reimagine family relationships, support communities in dreaming about their futures, and experiment with new technologies to bring us together across distance.
 Performances and community engagement will span a geographic range from Coast Salish territories to West Philadelphia to Lagos, Nigeria, to Miami.

 The Creation Fund is phase I of a three-part program that supports the creation, development, and mobility of new artistic work advancing racial and cultural justice and resulting in live experiential exchange between artists and communities.
 The fund supports new work in its early stages, centering relationship building between artists, presenters, and communities.